shikhragimov/ds_proto_docker/methodology.md

 ## Deployment Tips

 * **Data**
-    * Save metadata in in-memory database like Redis, but ensure consistensy
+    * Save metadata in in-memory database like Redis, but ensure consistency
-    * Save processed data in Databases, but ensure consistensy
+    * Save processed data in Databases, but ensure consistency
     * Save working statistics into Database
 * **Model**
     * save checkpoints and model